QUICKSTART

 -c / --continue rehydrates the last session.
 To make this the default behaviour without typing -c every time, enable tui.auto_resume in ~/.alpi/config.yaml (or set it via alpi setup).

-Gateways are compatibility bridges for 24/7 reach.
-The primary surfaces are the terminal, desktop app, and mobile app talking to the daemon directly.
-The single alpi daemon process supervises every profile on the machine and hosts gateways, scheduler ticks, ALP listeners, workgroup pollers, and the host plane.
+You reach alpi itself through its first-party surfaces — the terminal, desktop app, and mobile app talking to the per-machine daemon.
+The single alpi daemon process supervises every profile and hosts the scheduler, ALP listeners, workgroups, and the host plane.

 7. Add a second profile (optional)

-If you want a work profile that's completely isolated from your personal one (different API keys, different memory, different Telegram bot):
+If you want a work profile that's completely isolated from your personal one (different API keys, different memory, different email account):

 alpi profile create work